Mini book: Act One: From Chatbots to AI Agents

 Posted on mongodb google news.
 Visit mongodb google news

-Raymond James & Associates lowered its position in MongoDB, Inc. (NASDAQ:MDBFree Report) by 21.3% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The firm owned 44,082 shares of the company’s stock after selling 11,908 shares during the period.
-Raymond James & Associates owned about 0.06% of MongoDB worth $11,918,000 at the end of the most recent quarter.
+Sei Investments Co. lessened its holdings in shares of MongoDB, Inc. (NASDAQ:MDBFree Report) by 56.9% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 108,209 shares of the company’s stock after selling 142,830 shares during the quarter.
+Sei Investments Co. owned approximately 0.15% of MongoDB worth $25,193,000 at the end of the most recent reporting period.

-In other MongoDB news, CFO Michael Lawrence Gordon sold 5,000 shares of the stock in a transaction that occurred on Monday, October 14th.
-The shares were sold at an average price of $290.31, for a total value of $1,451,550.00.
-Following the sale, the chief financial officer now directly owns 80,307 shares of the company’s stock, valued at approximately $23,313,925.17.
-This represents a 0.00 % decrease in their position.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-In related news, CFO Michael Lawrence Gordon sold 5,000 shares of the stock in a transaction on Monday, October 14th.
-The shares were sold at an average price of $290.31, for a total value of $1,451,550.00.
-Following the transaction, the chief financial officer now directly owns 80,307 shares of the company’s stock, valued at $23,313,925.17.
-This trade represents a 0.00 % decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, Director Dwight A. Merriman sold 1,385 shares of the stock in a transaction on Tuesday, October 15th.
-The shares were sold at an average price of $287.82, for a total transaction of $398,630.70.
-Following the completion of the transaction, the director now directly owns 89,063 shares in the company, valued at $25,634,112.66.
-This trade represents a 0.00 % decrease in their ownership of the stock.
+In related news, insider Cedric Pech sold 287 shares of MongoDB stock in a transaction dated Thursday, January 2nd.
+The stock was sold at an average price of $234.09, for a total value of $67,183.83.
+Following the completion of the sale, the insider now directly owns 24,390 shares in the company, valued at $5,709,455.10.
+This trade represents a 1.16 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CAO Thomas Bull sold 169 shares of the company’s stock in a transaction dated Thursday, January 2nd.
+The shares were sold at an average price of $234.09, for a total transaction of $39,561.21.
+Following the transaction, the chief accounting officer now owns 14,899 shares in the company, valued at approximately $3,487,706.91.
+The trade was a 1.12 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 23,281 shares of company stock worth $6,310,411 in the last ninety days.
-3.60% of the stock is owned by corporate insiders.
+Insiders sold 43,139 shares of company stock worth $11,328,869 in the last quarter.
+Insiders own 3.60% of the company’s stock.

 Wall Street Analysts Forecast Growth